github/developer.github.com/content/v3/oauth_authorizations.md

 ## Reset an authorization

-OAuth applications can use this API method for resetting the token of a valid OAuth token without end user involvement.
+OAuth applications can use this API method to reset a valid OAuth token without end user involvement.
 Applications must save the "token" property in the response, because changes take effect immediately.
 You must use [Basic Authentication](/v3/auth#basic-authentication) when accessing it, where the username is the OAuth application `client_id` and the password is its `client_secret`.
 Invalid tokens will return `404 NOT FOUND`.

     POST /applications/:client_id/tokens/:access_token